 Share events and community needs on television.
 Television stations also offer free community service spots for local non-profits.
 Network to find the right staff member who is the gatekeeper, and be persistent.
 Once you land the gig, wear one bright color – and come prepared to focus on ONE aspect of your mission.

 So busy with grants that you have no time for media?
-Contact us today to see how we can help you win more grants with less stress.
+Learn more about how we can help you win more grants with less stress – Work With Us.